OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### K-nearest neighbors

 K-nearest neighbors (KNN) is an algorithm that uses some distance metric to find the K closest labelled data-points to a new unlabelled data-point.
 The prediction of the new data-points is then the most prevalent class of the K-nearest labelled data-points.
 There is a sharing limitation of KNN, as the model requires labelled data to perform the prediction on new data, and it is often not possible to share this data across data sites.
-We included the [BigKnn](https://github.com/OHDSI/BigKnn) package developed in OHDSI which is a large scale KNN classifier.
+We included the [BigKnn](https://github.com/OHDSI/BigKnn) package developed in OHDSI which is a large scale KNN classifier. \index{k-nearest neighbors} \index{bigknn}

 Table: (\#tab:knnParameters) Hyper-parameters for K-nearest neighbors.